caltechlibrary/newt/newt-presentation.md

 - 21st Century tech
   - JSON (2001), YAML (2001), Pandoc (2006), PostgREST (2014)

+# Experimental insights so far

+- "Off the shelf" microservices can make application construction easier
+- Orchestrating the data pipeline in YAML seems reasonable
+- SQL turns some people off, extending Newt YAML could mitigate that
+- Pandoc templates are simple to learn
+- Newt stack does not enhibit all the HTML5 goodness available for front-end- Moving from JavaScript on the front end to Pandoc templates and birds.yaml for the back in was a wash interms of lines of code

 # An unexpected result

 > Newt stack should scale big!